akhodakivskiy/VimFx/documentation/config-file.md

 ## Setup

-The config file is written in JavaScript and is actually a regular Firefox add-on, that makes use of VimFx’s [public API].
+The config file is written in JavaScript and is actually a regular Firefox add-on, that makes use of VimFx’s [API].
 Don’t worry, creating such an add-on is a lot easier than it might sound.

 **[VimFx Config template – Download and instructions][config-template]**

 Follow the above link to get started.
 Basically, download a few files and put them in a place where Firefox can find them.

-[public API]: api.md
+[API]: api.md
 [config-template]: https://github.com/lydell/VimFx-config/